google/xarray-beam/README.md

 Expect sharp edges 🔪 and performance cliffs 🧗, particularly related to the management of lazy data with Dask and reading/writing data with Zarr.
 We have used it to efficiently process ~25 TB datasets.
-We _expect_ it to scale to PB size datasets but that's easier said than done.
+We _expect_ it to scale to PB size datasets, but that's easier said than done.
 We welcome feedback and contributions from early adopters, and hope to have it ready for wider audience soon.